Mandy Moore Shows Off Her Baby Bump After Ditching Uncomfortable Sequin Skirt

 “WERKING that baby belly,” a third follower chimed in.

-And others told Mandy they loved her stylish sequin skirt — even if it didn’t stay on her body very long.
+And others told Mandy they loved her stylish sequin garment — even if it didn’t stay on her body very long.

 “That skirt is all of the mermaid amazingness,” one commenter wrote.